 Flexible Spending Account (FSA)

-Clark College offers a medical flexible spending account (FSA) program that allows you to set aside money from your paycheck on a pretax basis to pay for out-of-pocket health care costs like deductibles, copays, coinsurance, dental, vision, and more.
+For benefits eligible employees, Clark College offers a medical flexible spending account (FSA) program.
+The medical flexible spending account (FSA) program allows you to set aside money from your paycheck on a pretax basis to pay for out-of-pocket health care costs like deductibles, copays, coinsurance, dental, vision, and more.
 You can use your Medical FSA to pay health care expenses for you, your spouse, or your qualified tax dependents, even if they are not enrolled in your medical or dental plan.

 The State of Washington has contracted with Navia Benefit Solutions to manage the FSA plan, process claims, and provide customer service for employees.